Yungchen Lhamo

-Yungchen Lhamo (Tibetan: དབྱངས་ཅན་ལྷ་མོ, lhamo meaning "goddess of song") is a Tibetan singer-songwriter living in the United States.
+Yungchen Lhamo (Tibetan: དབྱངས་ཅན་ལྷ་མོ, meaning "goddess of eloquence" or Sarasvati) is a Tibetan singer-songwriter living in the United States.
 She won the ARIA Award for Best World Music Album in 1995 and was then signed by Peter Gabriel's Real World record label.

 Life and career

-Lhamo's name means "goddess of song" (lhamo), a name given to her by a Buddhist monk at birth.
+Yungchen Lhamo is the Tibetan translation of Sarasvati, a name given to her by a Buddhist monk at her birth.

 Lhamo left Tibet in 1989 to make a pilgrimage to Dharamsala.
 She was inspired to reach out to the world through her music.
 She moved to Australia in 1993, then to New York City in 2000.

 Lhamo's Australian debut album, Tibetan Prayer, produced by John Prior, won the ARIA Award for Best World Music Album in 1995.
 The success of that record led to her signing with Peter Gabriel's Real World label.
 Her first record for the label, Tibet, Tibet, mainly features a cappella renditions of original compositions—authentic Tibetan Buddhist prayers and songs.
-Her next recording, Coming Home, was a collaboration with producer Hector Zazou, showcasing her voice and also featuring chanting by Tibetan monks, a wide range of mostly modern Western instruments and the benefits of multi-track recording which enabled Lhamo's voice to be layered repeatedly.
+Her next recording, Coming Home, was a collaboration with producer Hector Zazou, showcasing her voice and also featuring chanting by Tibetan monks, a wide range of mostly modern Western instruments and the benefits of multitrack recording which enabled her voice to be layered repeatedly.

-According to the Times Herald Record, Lhamo has toured extensively in at least 70 countries, singing a combination of her own songs and traditional Buddhist chants and mantras.
-She has performed and recorded with other artists, including Natalie Merchant, Peter Gabriel, Annie Lennox, Billy Corgan, and Bono.
+Lhamo has toured in at least 70 countries, singing her own songs and traditional Buddhist chants and mantras.
+She has performed and recorded with artists that include Natalie Merchant, Peter Gabriel, Annie Lennox, Billy Corgan, and Bono.
 Lhamo's recordings have been used in the film Seven Years in Tibet and many Tibetan documentaries.
 She has performed at venues such as London's Royal Festival Hall, New York City's Carnegie Hall, and Berlin's Philharmonic Hall.
-She has also performed at the Lilith Fair festival and toured as a part of the WOMAD world music festivals.
+She has performed at the Lilith Fair festival and performed in WOMAD festivals.